Digital Service Standard goes live

 We want to build services to be responsive, using common design patterns and a style guide, to make things consistent and accessible for users.
 DTO is working with designers across government to create GOV.AU Guides that will include interaction design patterns and visual styles.
 You should use interaction design patterns from these guides as they are developed and take on the visual style if your service will be available from GOV.AU, or in the absence of an existing agency visual style guide for digital.

-Designers in government can participate in the development of the style guide by emailing a request to join the Service Design Community.
+Designers in government can participate in the development of the style guide by emailing email@example.com to join the Research and Design Community of Practice.

 The requirement for responsive design (previously 9) has been merged into criterion 6.